c8r/lab/docs/getting-started.md

 }
 ```

 The syntax here is a plain JavaScript object.
-This object is passed into the component, similar to adding attributes to an HTML element.
+This object is passed into the component, similar to adding attributes (class, id, href, title, alt, etc.) to an HTML element.

 If this were using JSX syntax, it would look like the following: